 Gul Reza Khan TareenLaw

-Gul Reza is a final year Law student in The City Law School.
+Gul Reza is a LLB Law graduate from The City Law School.
 City’s prestigious law school was the main reason he applied to study here.

 What were you doing before you came to study at City?